xioton-spec/tamara/README.md

 ```
 git clone https://github.com/xioton-spec/tamara.git
 cd tamara
 pip install -r requirements.txt
 ```

 ---
-If you encounter problems with the installation of PyAudio, then navigate to [this guide](https://tamara.github.io/pyaudio) for assisstance.
+If you encounter problems with the installation of PyAudio, then navigate to [this guide](https://tamara.github.io/pyaudio) for assistance.

 # Tamara.0.1.0